Risk Management in Flying

 Why do we suck at being safe?

+Check out their line of headsets, camera cables, and LED lighting today!
 I wrote a recent article for AirFactsJournal.com that highlights what I feel is the larger issue around light aircraft safety.
 It has very little to do with inadequate training or marginal equipment or antiquated regulations.
-I think the current training programs are fine (could always be better), the equipment very safe, and our FARs exist…
+I think the current training programs are fine…

 May 23, 2013